 - Google Cloud Search

 Google has provided a guide explaining how to turn off any additional services to achieve HIPAA compliance.

 Once you’ve configured Google Workspace for compliance, healthcare organizations can begin to configure Google Drive to protect sensitive data.

 Is Google Drive a HIPAA-compliant Cloud Storage Service?

 Not initially, no.

 As with Google Workspace, however, you can take steps to store PHI safely within Drive.

-Additionally, it is important that your team understand that no PHI can be used to name title files, folders, or Team Drives.
+Additionally, your team must understand that no PHI can be used to name title files, folders, or Team Drives.
 Furthermore, if files stored within Google Drive are shared through third-party apps outside of compliant G Suite apps, this would indicate a HIPAA violation.

 What are the HIPAA requirements for Google Drive?